Trump wanted to fire Mueller in June but backed down

 Former Trump campaign adviser George Papadopoulos has pleaded guilty to lying to the FBI, and as did Trump’s former national security adviser Michael Flynn in December.

-A White House attorney for Trump, Ty Cobb, said in a statement to NBC News Thursday that "we decline to comment out of respect for the Office of the Special Counsel and its process."
-Cobb gave the same statement to The Times.
+A White House attorney for Trump, Ty Cobb, said in a statement Thursday that "we decline to comment out of respect for the Office of the Special Counsel and its process."

 In August, Trump told reporters he never had plans to dismiss Mueller, despite attacking Mueller's investigation as a Democrat-created "fabrication."